Esthero: 2007–2011: Split from record company and collaborations

 In 2007, Esthero amicably parted ways with Venus Management.
 She continues to have a familial bond with Zack and Beau.
 Esthero is currently self managed.

 2008 was an eventful year for Esthero, with a number of high-profile collaborations including the viral sensation "Yes We Can", a song (with accompanying video) inspired by a speech delivered by Barack Obama and produced by will.i.am.
 Esthero also provided the voice of the spaceship J.A.N.E. on Kanye West's Glow in the Dark tour and appeared on his album 808s & Heartbreak, on which she co-wrote three tracks under her real name.
 2008 also saw her take on the role of producer for a track from Dangerous Muse's debut album and a co-writer on Brandy's album Human.
 She is featured on hip hop music producer Timbaland's 2009 album Shock Value II on the songs "Can You Feel It" and "Undertow" with band The Fray.
 The latter entered the Billboard Hot 100 at number 100, giving Esthero her only Hot 100 entry in the US.

+In 2010, she provided backing vocals for the song "indecision" on Steven Page's album Page One.